-- When purchasing new equipment, Energy Star rated models are given the highest priority.
+- When purchasing new equipment, Energy Star rated models are given the highest priority during the procurement process.

 - Energy and water efficiency audits/trainings are performed each semester at all locations on campus.

-- Low-flow pre-rinse spray nozzles are used for all large dish sinks.
+- Low-flow hand washing sinks and low flow pre-rinse spray nozzles are used for all large dish sinks.

 - More than 90% of single-use packaging used on campus is compostable and we work with national brands to get the most environmentally-friendly options available.
-No Polysterene is used on campus.
+No Polystyrene is used on campus.

 - Napkins at all residential dining halls, catering, the GSU Union Food Court, Granby St. Cafe, 575 Cafe, Healthy Blends, the BU PUB, and Buick St. Market are Green-Seal certified and made with 100% recycled content.
 Subway, Starbucks, Einstein’s Bagels and Raising Cane’s all use napkins with recycled content.